Probate Q&A Series

 Conclusion

 In North Carolina, a will can often be proved even when the subscribing witnesses or the notary cannot be located.
 If the will is self-proved under the statute, the Clerk of Superior Court can usually admit it without witness testimony.
-If it is not self-proved, probate may still be possible through affidavits showing witness unavailability and proving signatures (often by handwriting familiarity) plus other proof that satisfies the Clerk.
+If it is not self-proved, probate may still be possible under N.C.
+Gen. Stat. § 28A-2A-8 through the combination of testimony from any available witness, proof of handwriting, and other evidence that satisfies the Clerk as to genuineness and due execution.
 The next step is to promptly file the newer will with the Clerk of Superior Court handling the estate and request probate based on the appropriate proof.

 Talk to a Probate Attorney